lakejs/lake-docs/guide/index.md

 });
 ```

-To find out more available events, refer to the [Editor](/reference/editor#instance-events) class.
+For more event options, refer to the [Editor](/reference/editor#instance-events) class.

 ## Customizing toolbar